 Health is NOT indicated solely by the size of your body.
 We all have a weight that our body feels happiest at – our set point weight.
 Because I was above my set point weight, yes I lost weight but your story may be different than mine.
 Click here to learn more about set point weight.

 If you are sick of being on the diet rollercoaster, it is time to get off and we can help you!
-Click here to join our Fresh Reset course to reset the brain away from the diet mentality and ditch dieting for good!
+Click here to apply to our virtual group coaching program.
+We would love to see your application come through, learn more about you, and have a 15-minute phone call with you to see if we can support you!

-We know that dieting is a major indicator of weight gain and that yo-yo dieting can increase the risk of disease…so what is stopping you?!
+We know through research that dieting is a major indicator of weight gain and that yo-yo dieting can increase the risk of disease…so what is stopping you?!
+So if you are dieting to “lose weight” or “become a healthier person” please know that dieting is not only NOT the answer, but it is harmful.